Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "More security stuff, maybe?"
 Xiù suggested.

 "I’m officially a Special Envoy.
-I’ve got a top secret clearance and everything, I read the cables every week with the ambassador...and he ain’t telling.
+I’ve got a top secret clearance and everything, I read the cables every week with the ambassador... and he ain’t telling.
 Or, at least, he’s not telling me *now.* That means I don’t need to know just yet.
 That means it’s pretty important.
 And it means I don’t get to ask questions."

 "Still, the timing fits," Allison said, then sighed.
 "I hate mysteries.
 Whatever.
 You staying out there all week?"